Skip to content

 Receiving

-• expression.unique, this is a JSON-path expression will extract a value from the message payload, push the whole message to the keystore and save the value in a "volatile list", if a message with the same value is received within 5 seconds, it will not be handled.
+• expression.unique, this is a JSON-path expression will extract a value from the message payload, push the whole message to the internal queue and save the value in a "volatile list", if a message with the same value is received within 5 seconds, it will not be handled.
 This is to avoid handling duplicates of messages, which can occur for different reasons.
 E.g. $.body.event.id.

-• expression.metadata (bool), this a JSON-path expression that should validate to a boolean expression, messages for which this expression does not validate to True will be dropped and not pushed to the keystore.
+• expression.metadata (bool), this a JSON-path expression that should validate to a boolean expression, messages for which this expression does not validate to True will be dropped and not pushed to the internal queue.
 E.g. $.size>=1024.

 • expression.payload (bool), same as expression.metadata except it will validate against the actual message payload.
 E.g. $.body.timestamp>='2024-09-23 20:39:00, which will drop all messages having a timestamp before the specified date.